Ideas and algorithms

 Now, deciding the gradients is a bit nasty from a computer's point of view.

-I haven't yet thought of a straightforward mathematical way to calculate
+I haven't thought of a straightforward mathematical way to calculate

 gradients that wouldn't result in peak displacements, so some conditional

 jumps are required.
-The spline article mentioned above lists a few different
+The wikipedia article on Cubic Hermite Splines lists a few

-ways to calculate the tangents, but apparently none of them respect the goal
+different ways to calculate the tangents, but apparently none of them respect

 To select a gradient, follow these rules: